darnte93/rokswood-trail/README.md

-# BApe Clothing | Clothing Ecommerce Website
+# Rokswood Store | Ecommerce Website

 (The home page design is from [this dribble](https://dribbble.com/shots/20628601-Clothing-Website-Concept))